 Financial Philosophy: “Saving money brings me joy.”

-Savers who consider themselves to be frugal, rather than tightwads, relish in the act of saving money — namely, that their joy is not tied to material goods and they experience a freeing and enriched lifestyle without relying on consumerism.
+Savers who consider themselves to be frugal, rather than tightwads, relish in the act of saving money.
+Their joy is not tied to material goods, and they experience a freeing and enriched lifestyle without relying on consumerism.

 “While much attention is focused on consumption, saving can also deliver joy and satisfaction: The feeling that financial security is not a destination, but a lifetime journey with a positive trajectory,” said Karen Carlson, director of education at InCharge Debt Solutions.
 “Happy savers are typically independent and unconcerned with social pressures to drive a flashier car or have the latest gadgets.”